2KAbhishek/nerdy.nvim/README.md

 ### ⚡ Requirements

 - You have installed the latest version of `neovim`

+These two plugins are optional but highly recommended for a smoother user experience.

 - [dressing.nvim](https://github.com/stevearc/dressing.nvim) — for prettier select UI
 - [telescope](https://github.com/nvim-telescope/telescope.nvim) — for fuzzy searching in list